Hoch-Campbell ethylenimine synthesis

 In organic chemistry the Hoch-Campbell ethylenimine synthesis is a method for constructing ethyleneimines from oximes.
 The oxime is treated with Grignard reagents:

 The above product is called 3-methyl-2,2-diphenylaziridine [7764-13-8].

-A compound that is described is called 2-amino-1,1-diphenylpropan-1-ol [57728-35-5].
+Campbell describes a compound that is called 2-amino-1,1-diphenylpropan-1-ol [57728-35-5].
 This is an open-chain analog of pipradrol.
 99% of the theoretical yield can be achieved by Grignard addition of two equivalents of phenylmagnesium bromide to alanine ethyl ester.
 This compound has remarkable similarity to Diphepanol & Hexapradol.

 N.B.
 Joseph Hoch was the first chemist to invent diphenylacetonitrile.